damianoserpetta/EDA-VECELK/README.md

 Crawler is a module who permits the **extraction** of text data from a website and nested pages contained.

-Crawler component craw URL(s), extract the text from the HTML, create a Haystack Document object out of it and save it (one JSON file per URL), including text and basic meta data.
+Crawler component crawl URL(s), extract the text from the HTML, create a Haystack Document object out of it and save it (one JSON file per URL), including text and basic meta data.
 You can optionally specify via Filter Urls to only crawl URLs that match a certain pattern.

 The module make use of chrome-driver for the process of data extraction from website.